NanoComp/meep/doc/docs/Scheme_User_Interface.md

 [compiling Meep](Build_From_Source.md#meep) with `--with-openmp` and using the `OMP_NUM_THREADS` environment variable to specify multiple threads.)

 For a scattered-field computation, you often want to separate the scattered and incident fields.
-Just as is described in [Tutorial/Basics/Transmittance Spectrum of a Waveguide Bend](Scheme_Tutorials/Basics.md#transmittance-spectrum-of-a-waveguide-bend) for flux computations, you can do this by saving the Fourier-transformed incident from a "normalization" run and then load them into another run to be subtracted.
+As described in [Introduction/Transmittance/Reflectance Spectra](Introduction.md#transmittancereflectance-spectra) and [Tutorial/Basics/Transmittance Spectrum of a Waveguide Bend](Scheme_Tutorials/Basics.md#transmittance-spectrum-of-a-waveguide-bend) for flux computations, you can do this by saving the Fourier-transformed incident from a "normalization" run and then load them into another run to be subtracted.
 This can be done via:

 **`(save-near2far filename near2far)`**
 —